Frederiksborg Castle: Fire and reconstruction

 In the 1850s, the castle was again used as a residence by King Frederick VII.
-While he was staying there on the night of 16 December 1859, he retired to a room on the third floor to examine his historic artefacts.
+While he was staying there on the night of 16 December 1859, he retired to a room on the third floor to examine his historic artifacts.
 But as it was a cold night, he asked for a fire to be lit in the room.
 Unfortunately, the chimney was under repair, causing a fire to break out.
 As the lake was frozen, the only water available came from the pantry and the kitchen.
 The fire spread quickly, ruining most of the building within a few hours although the Chapel, the Audience Chamber and the Privy Passage were not seriously damaged.
-The intricate internal decorations were also destroyed but over 300 paintings were saved and are now displayed in the castle's history museum.
+The intricate internal decorations were also destroyed, but over 300 paintings were saved and are now displayed in the castle's history museum.
 Reconstruction was funded by public subscription, with substantial contributions from the king and state, as well as from the prominent philanthropist J. C. Jacobsen of the Carlsberg Brewery.
 Jacobsen's funding provided for the establishment of the Museum of National History in the castle.
 It was formally established on 5 April 1878 and opened to the public in 1882.
 The restoration and reconstruction work began in 1860 on the basis of old plans from the archives as well as detailed paintings and drawings by Heinrich Hansen.
 When work was completed under the leadership of the historicist architect Ferdinand Meldahl in 1864, the castle once again took on its original appearance.
 Jacobsen also donated a copy of the Neptune Fountain (the original by Adrian de Vries having been taken to Sweden) which was placed in the outer courtyard in 1888.